Linguistic areas of the Americas: Mayan

+South America

 Colombian–Central American

-Colombian–Central American consists of Chibchan, Misumalpan, Mangue, and Subtiaba; sometimes Lencan, Jicaquean, Chochoan, and Betoi are also included.
+Colombian–Central American consists of Chibchan, Misumalpan, Mangue, and Subtiaba; sometimes Lencan, Jicaquean, Chocoan, and Betoi are also included.

 This linguistic area is characterized by SOV word order and postpositions.
 This stands in contrast to the Mesoamerican Linguistic Area, where languages do not have SOV word order.

 Holt & Bright (1976) define a Central American Linguistic Area as having the following areal traits.
 Note that these stand in direct opposition to the traits defined in their Mayan Linguistic Area.